callstack/linaria/README.md

 ## How it works

-Linaria reads your CSS declared as JavaScript variables through a `css` tagged literal function.
-Thanks to a Babel plugin, it is able give each variable a unique class name and extract all CSS rules to a corresponding file.
+Linaria lets you write CSS code in a tagged template literal in your JavaScript files.
+The Babel plugin extracts the CSS rules to real CSS files, and generates unique class names to use.

 Example is worth a thousand words: